 This brochure outlines an employee's right for leave under the California Family Rights Act (CFRA).
 You may choose to give this brochure to each employee eligible for CFRA and/or who requests leave that qualifies as CFRA, but there is no requirement that you do so.

-Use this checklist to assist you in complying with regulations regarding family medical leave, CFRA leave and pregnancy disability leave.
+Use this checklist to assist you in complying with all regulations regarding family and medical leave and California Family Rights Act (CFRA) leave.

 Request for Leave of Absence - FMLA CFRA PDL - English » Spanish »